maxneuvians/maple/README.md

 [![Master](https://travis-ci.org/maxneuvians/maple.svg?branch=master)](https://travis-ci.org/maxneuvians/maple)

-Maple is an automatic, compile time, code generator for GraphQL schemas.
+Maple is an automatic, compile time, client code generator for GraphQL schemas.
 At best it creates easy to use API functions for use in your code.
 At worst it can be used as a CLI for a GraphQL API.

 Best illustrated by an example - given the following code